-The Katana 50 is what we’ve been focusing on until now, but the other ones are very noteworthy as well.
+The Katana 50 is what we’ve been focusing on until now, but the other models are just as noteworthy.

 The Katana 100 is basically the same as the 50, except it’s got a hundred watts instead of fifty, and it’s got an FX-loop.
 It also has four more channels spread over two banks.

 The Katana 100/212 is the same as the 100, but it includes a second 12 inch speaker, as the name already suggests.